Board of Education Regular Meeting

 It is recommended that the Board of Education accept the Summary of Amounts and Rates Required from General Property Tax as determined by the Budget Commission and Authorizing the Necessary Tax Levies and certify them to the County Auditor per the attached Schedules A&B for the fiscal year commencing on July 1, 2026

-It is recommended that the Board of Education approve the attached Revised FY2025-2026 Appropriations and Estimated Resources to be filed with the County Auditors Office immediately following approval.
+It is recommended that the Board of Education approve the attached FY2025-2026 Appropriations and Estimated Resources to be filed with the County Auditors Office and presented after County Auditor Approval.

 It is recommended that the Board of Education approve the following business items: